HaziqFariduddin/Whatsapp-GPT-Bot/README.md

 # Whatsapp-GPT-Bot
 Introducing the Whatsapp GPT Bot, an innovative chatbot powered by OpenAI's GPT-3.5-turbo and Twilio's serverless deployment.
 The bot is designed to engage users in a wide range of interactions, providing real-time responses to their messages.
 Leveraging advanced AI capabilities, the bot can perform various tasks such as translation, image generation, writing, answering questions, and much more.

+To test this bot, simply message this number: wa.me/+601173958264

 # Features:

 Utilizes OpenAI's GPT-3.5-turbo for intelligent and creative text generation